 - Assessment results

 - Elearning program ROI

-These four eLearning metrics will provide you with tangible performance results that will help you to align the corporate training goals, understand the impact of the training on job performance, and determine the direct return on investment (ROI) associated with them.
+These five eLearning metrics will provide you with tangible performance results that will help you to align the corporate training goals, understand the impact of the training on job performance, and determine the direct return on investment (ROI) associated with them.

 1) Completion Rates

 Most often completion rates are an indicator of the learners’ engagement, motivation, and participation.
 A low course or module completion rate can suggest a few problems.
 It can mean that learners are not well-invested in the training program, there are issues with your content or the way you are delivering your training is not resonating with your audience.